E84081210/AreaDetecion_CounterAndTracker/README.md

     - Target    : user define which area should focus on, i.e. where counter operate.

-    - Ignore    : user define which area should be ignored.
+    - Ignore    : user define which area should be be ignoredd.

 - Counter